EzraIndigo/AWS-Scripts/Lambdas/IamAuditor/Readme.txt

-1.Create Lambda First & Role (Lambda Role needs minimum permissions to Org & S3 API) 2.Update CF Template with the Lambda Role in the 'AssumeRolePolicyDocument' 3.Create S3 bucket and update Lambda code with said bucket for JSON Upload
+1.Create Lambda First & Role (Lambda Role needs minimum permissions to Org & S3 API) 2.Update CF Template with the Lambda Role in the 'AssumeRolePolicyDocument'
+	2a.
+Update deployed Policy, it currently has 'iam:*' but it should be tuned to only iam:list-users or something similar

+3.Create S3 bucket and update Lambda code with said bucket for JSON Upload
 4. Deploy CF via Stacksets into desired accounts: